Borrowing over $100,000 in student loans is a huge decision.

 A good rule of thumb is that total borrowing should not exceed the expected starting salary.
 If the average graduate finds a six-figure job, $100,000 in student debt might be a good idea.
 If the starting salary at graduation looks more like $50k, then students should avoid massive debt.

 Earning a four-year degree on minimal student debt can be done.
 The students who save money on school are the ones who can afford things like buying a house, retirement, and marriage.

 Analyzing the cost of school for four years is hard enough.
 Projecting what a salary at graduation will look like is even harder.

-Fortunately, the analysis is pretty simple at a lot of schools and for a lot of majors.
-Some programs easily justify the bill while others are clearly not worth the cost.
-If you find yourself considering a school on the borderline, it might be prudent to look at some other options to see if there is a route where the money is clearly well spent.
+Fortunately, the analysis is pretty simple for a lot of schools.
+Some programs easily justify the bill, while others are not worth the cost.
+If you find yourself considering a school on the borderline, it might be prudent to look at some other options to see if there is a route where the money is better spent.

 Prospective students who take the time to make smart choices will spend a lifetime reaping the benefits.
 In some cases, it means passing on a “dream school,” but the tough decisions made now will avoid student loan nightmares in the future.